annmuflih/laravel_uks/README.md

 ## About UKS
-This is a Laravel project on the UKS (School Health Unit) application for schools in Indonesia.
+This is a Laravel project about UKS (Unit Kesehatan Sekolah) application for schools in Indonesia.

 ## Installation
 1. Clone this repository